pheianox/sortviz/README.md

 ## Contibutions

-Always welcome to contributors who wants to add new algoritm, fix possible bug, add support for mobile, ect., ect.
+Always welcome to contributors who wants to add new algoritm, fix possible bug, add support for mobile, ect.